Alan Badoev: Early life

 Alan Kazbekovich Badoev was born on January 10, 1981, in Beslan, North Ossetian Autonomous Soviet Socialist Republic.
 He grew up in the city of Horlivka, Ukraine.

-In 1998 he began his studies at the Kyiv National Karpenko-Kary University and graduated in 2003.
-During his studies he began to make documentaries, short films and music videos (e.g. for Iryna Bilyk and Dmitri Klimashenko).
+In 1998, he began his studies at the Kyiv National Karpenko-Kary University and graduated in 2003.
+During his studies, he began to make documentaries, short films, and music videos (e.g. for Iryna Bilyk and Dmitri Klimashenko).

 Personal life

-From 2003 to 2012 Badoev was married to Ukrainian TV presenter, actress, producer and designer Zhanna Badoeva.
+From 2003 to 2012, Badoev was married to Ukrainian TV presenter, actress, producer, and designer Zhanna Badoeva.
 They have a daughter, Lolita, and he adopted Zhanna's son from her first marriage, Boris.
-In 2011 and 2017 Badoev and Zhanna Badoeva starred together as TV presenters in 2 Seasons of the Ukrainian travel TV show Heads and Tails.
+In 2011 and 2017, Badoev and Zhanna Badoeva starred together as TV presenters in two seasons of the Ukrainian travel TV show Heads and Tails.

-In 2004 Badoev's father was taken hostage by a Chechen group in Beslan.
+In 2004, Badoev's father was taken hostage by a Chechen group in Beslan.
 According to Badoev, he sold most of his belongings to pay the ransom for his father's release.

+After February 24, 2022, the celebrity participated in the GIDNA project from Future for Ukraine Charity Foundation.